youwe-tutorials/dbq/Draft/ProposolGitHub.md

 ## Expected outcome

-Followings will be the benefits to attendees of the workshop:
+Followings will be the benefits to attendees:

 1. Learn to manage version control of every document easily, making it easy to explore the changes that occurred to it at different points of time.